-Children of prisoners are more likely to experience poverty, poor housing, social exclusion, poor physical health, aggressive behaviour.
+Children with a parent in prison are more likely to experience poverty, poor housing, social exclusion, poor physical health, aggressive behaviour.

-Children of prisoners are 3 times more at risk of committing Anti-Social Behaviour or delinquent behaviour.
+Children with a parent in prison are 3 times more at risk of committing Anti-Social Behaviour or delinquent behaviour.

 65% of boys with a convicted parent go on to offend themselves.60% of women in prison have children.

 A prison sentence separates 17,000 children a year from their mothers.

 25% of children with a parent in prison are at risk of mental health problems including depression, anxiety, eating and sleeping disorders.